mcguffin/wp-svg-support/README.md

 WP SVG Support
 ===============

+**Notice: ** This repository is no longer being maintained.
+[SVG Support](https://de.wordpress.org/plugins/svg-support/) at wp.org is a good alternative.

 Upload and edit SVG files in WordPress.

 The plugin aims to implement a full featured SVG Editor that would work the same like the regular Image